Sex, Gender and Diversity in the Humanities and Social Sciences

 The projects described below are examples in which diversity aspects play different roles at different levels.

-The project centres on the question of how male survivors (against the background of their conflict-related experiences) engage with their sex and gender-related vulnerabilities and exercise political agency.
+Sex/gender: what are the dynamics and dimension of wartime and conflict-related sexual violence against men?
+How do male survivors (against the background of their conflict-related experience) engage with their sex- and gender-related vulnerabilities and exercise (political) agency?

 Please send comments/suggestions to